4kpros/documentation/README.md

-# Step 1: Setup VPS, security and best practices
+# Step 1: Setup VPS and security

 0. Login to the server.
 USERNAME is your server username(the is default: root).
 IP_ADDRESS is your server IP address